samanthayeep/HotelRoomReservationSystemTesting/README.md

 - User class
 - Booking class
 - WaitingList class

 The setBooking() method determines room allocation, and the cancelBooking() method handles booking cancellations.

 **Test Code**

 The test code uses the jUnit Framework and Mockito to verify the functionality of the methods.
 Test cases are designed to cover all scenarios, using techniques like boundary value analysis and equivalence partitioning.

-**Assumptions**

-- Additional assumptions made for the application are documented in the assumptions.md file.
-- Status/error checking is implemented to make the program robust.
-- Code is organized with meaningful variable names and liberal use of comments.